mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 </tr>
 <tr>
 <td>Close</td>
-<td>This will save the definition and close the edito, returing back to the Grasshopper definition</td><td>Alt+F4</td>
+<td>This will save the definition and close the editor, returning back to the Grasshopper definition</td><td>Alt+F4</td>
 </tr>
 <tr>
 <td>Test</td>
 <td>The script will run within the Grasshopper definition.
 The Output window will be update with the results and editor will stay open.
-This is a great window for quick debuggin of the script.</td>
+This is a great window for quick debugging of the script.</td>
 <td>F5</td>
 </tr>
 <tr>
 <td>OK</td>
 <td>This will run the code, like the Test button.
-Then will save the code and close the editor, returing you back to the Grasshopper definition.</td><td>Ctrl + F5</td>
+Then will save the code and close the editor, returning you back to the Grasshopper definition.</td><td>Ctrl + F5</td>
 </tr>
 <tr>
 <td>Import From...</td>